Tips to reduce the machine breakdown of pump motors

 - Empower your operators.
 Give your abnormality manager and operators the authority to stop the line if they see a potential problem and get help from the animal manager.
 This will help to prevent small problems from turning into big breakdowns.

 - Use technology to your advantage.
-Several technologies can help you reduce downtime, such as computerized maintenance management systems using Bluetooth asset tracking devices and machine learning for tracking machine downtime.
+Several technologies can help you reduce downtime, such as computerised maintenance management systems using Bluetooth asset tracking devices and machine learning for tracking machine downtime.
 A Bluetooth RTLS solution can help you to track and schedule preventive maintenance tasks, while machine learning can be used to identify patterns in downtime data that can help you predict and prevent future breakdowns.